davidc6/exploring_rust/rust-notes/concurrency/concurrency.md

     - [Mutex](#mutex)
     - [Arc](#arc)

+## Important Ideas

+- **Critical Section** - some code access a shared resource which can be a variable or data structure.
+- **Race condition**, **data race** - this condition can occur if multiple threads access the same critical section at the same time and try to update the resource at the same time.
+This can lead to unexpected results.
+- **Indeterminate program** - when a program consists of one or more race conditions and the output of the program varies depending on which thread runs when.
+Such a program produces undeterministic results.
+- **Mutual exclusion** - threads use mutual exclusion primitives that guarantee that only a single thread will ever enter the critical section of the program.

 ## Send and Sync

 - A type is `Send` if it can be sent / moved (i.e. its' ownership can be transferred)